apache/skywalking/docs/powered-by.md

 ## Primeton
 Integrated in Primeton EOS PLATFORM 8, which is a commercial micro-service platform.

-## Payeco
-Use SkyWalking in a refactoring environment based on Kubernetes and Spring Boot.

 ## Qiniu Cloud
 Provide a customized version SkyWalking agent.
 It could provide distributed tracing and integrated in its intelligence log management platform.